KilianBARREIRO/biogeography_datadiv/README.md

 the code can't run without your record file.
 And some modifications are subject to change, as some names have been filtered by hand.

-Only external data has been attached to the project at data/external; they are shapefiles of FP atolls and islands, airports, cities over 1000 inhabitants, rivers and roads.
+Only external data has been attached to the project at data/external; there are shapefiles of FP atolls and islands, airports, cities over 1000 inhabitants, rivers and roads.
 Raw and processed data are available at SEANOE db repo, see the linked article :